ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 unlisted: false
 ---

 Everything good in dynamically typed programming languages are things, not yet well expressed by the statically typed ones.
 I will die fighting on that hill.
+Here I examine a particular case of behaviour, that is only allowed in dynamic languages[^dynamic-language].
+In allows you express a quirky nature of how imports can work in language.

+By the end of this article you will understand what quality of life feature was missing from your favourite language, how Python remains so flexible within the Object-Oriented paradigm and why JS is sometimes better than Python.

 ## Introduction